 The 2022 Gold Book presents the NYISO load and capacity data for 2022 and future years, including historic and future energy and peak forecasts through 2052, existing and proposed generating capacity projected through 2032, and existing and proposed transmission facilities.

 Figure 4: NYCA Baseline Annual Energy Forecast Components (GWh)

-The Gold Book Baseline forecast estimates a transition from a summer peaking system to a winter peaking system in 2034.
+The Gold Book Baseline forecast estimates a transition from a summer peaking system to a winter peaking system in 2034 primarily driven by electrification.